BetterRules/openfisca-aotearoa/README.md

     ```sh
     pip install openfisca-country-template[api]
     ```
-- if you completed the advanced install, run:
+- if you completed the advanced install, run the following command in your openfisca-country-template repository:
     ```sh
     pip install -e '.[api]'
     ```